Birmingham Moseley Rugby: 2005–06 season

 The first season at the new stadium on Billesley Common saw Moseley installed as favourites to gain promotion to higher echelons of the English game.
-Coaches Ian Smith and Don Caskie, along with Director of Rugby John Beale assembled an exceptionally strong team, now including ex-Premiership players Neil Mason and Daren O'Leary.
+Coaches Ian Smith and Don Caskie, along with Director of Rugby John Beale assembled a strong team, now including ex-Premiership players Neil Mason and Daren O'Leary.
 Moseley topped the table for much of the season and indeed finished as champions ahead of Waterloo.
 Both teams gained promotion to National Division One.

 2006–07 season

 After the euphoria of promotion, the new season was much more difficult for the club.
 Most of the promotion-winning squad was retained, and with some additions the team showed promise in the early games, including a defeat of highly fancied Bedford.
 However, a string of defeats up to Christmas against top teams, with even bonus points being hard to come by, left Moseley facing a difficult task to survive.
 A brief rally in December and January, including a win against traditional "best enemies" Coventry proved vital in the long run, and towards the end of the season, with Waterloo already doomed, Otley flagged badly enough for Moseley to overhaul them and win a second season in National One.